Not Accepting Guests

 About me, I consider myself to be an active person always willing to try new things and meet new people.
 I believe that everyone in the world has something to teach; for this reason I think meeting new people gives you the chance to learn and to grow as a person.

 I am very passionate about nature, the environment and animal welfare.
-I am VEGAN which I am aware is something not everyone would agree with tbut if you stay with us I will try to show you how tasty food can be without animal products :)
+I am VEGAN which I am aware is something not everyone would agree with.
+If you stay with us please be respectful and in exchange I will try to show you how tasty food can be without animal products :)

 Enjoy yourself, enjoy your life.